facebook/react-native-website/website/versioned_docs/version-0.60/switch.md

 ---

-### `onChange`
+### `onValueChange`

 Invoked when the user tries to change the value of the switch.
-Receives the change event as an argument.
-If you want to only receive the new value, use `onValueChange` instead.
+Receives the new value as an argument.
+If you want to instead receive an event, use `onChange`.

 | Type     | Required |
 | -------- | -------- |